achalatsis/News-Spread-Analyzer/README.md

 * a file with common words to ignore
 * a file with a list of article links to start crawling from, and a title for the output chart.

-You run the application with
+You run the application with switch -h for running options.
-python Application.py punctuation_marks.txt ignored_words.txt article_links.txt